luceCoding/Programming-Interview-Questions-in-Python/leetcode/medium/210_course_schedule_II.md

 You can think of topological sort as an extension of DFS.

 Also the question has a misleading edge case, given numCourses = 1 and prerequisites = [], expected output is [0].
 They are just saying that there exists one course and that course is course 0.
+Essentially islands in the graph or courses with no prerequisites.

 ```
 from collections import defaultdict